OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/nodejs/README.md

      ngrok http -host-header=rewrite 3978

 ## Instruction for manifest
-1. Fill any GUID for in your manifest.
-As an alternative, you can also put your Microsoft App Id.
+1. Fill any GUID value in your manifest for <GUID>.
+As an alternative, you can put your Microsoft App Id.
 2. Update <MICROSOFT-APP-ID> placeholder with your Microsoft App Id.
 3. ZIP the manifest and make sure manifest.json and two icon images are at root.
 4. Upload the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")